2026 Legislative Priorities

 Thank you, sponsors: Representatives Thai, Parshley, Pollet

-Status: House Health Care & Wellness.
+Status: No action was taken on this legislation prior to a key cut-off so it’s “dead.”
 While the legislation received a hearing in 2025, it failed to advance due to OIC and insurer concerns around increased Medigap costs.

 Position: Support